 By some estimates, 90% of the world’s goods are moved around by container ships.
 These huge ocean-going vessels transport everything from food to the latest iPhones from one country to another.

-Goods are packed into containers such as the one on display in the Singapore Maritime Gallery (which in shipping jargon is know as a TEU or twenty-foot equivalent unit).
+Goods are packed into containers such as the one on display in the Singapore Maritime Gallery (which in shipping jargon is known as a TEU or twenty-foot equivalent unit).

 Singapore is ranked as the world’s busiest transshipment port.
-In 2016, Singapore handled nearly 31 million of these 20-foot (6.98 metre) containers.
+In 2016, Singapore handled nearly 31 million of these 20-foot (6.98 metres) containers.